nondejus/Distributed-Paillier-Cryptosystem/README.md

 # Distributed Key Generation for the Paillier Cryptosystem

-This repository contains the code for the distributed key generation protocol for the Paillier cryptosystem developed by TNO.
+This repository contains the code for the distributed key generation protocol for the Paillier cryptosystem developed by TNO within the [Shared Research Program Cyber Security](https://www.tno.nl/en/collaboration/partners-of-tno/shared-research-program-srp-cyber-security/).

 ## Current Status